 POSTBACCAS APPLICATION PROCESS

 All supporting documents may be submitted through PostBacCAS.
 As transcripts may take several weeks to process by PostBacCAS, it is strongly recommended that you begin your application well in advance of the July deadline.

 In addition to the PostBacCAS application, please submit:

 Submit all official transcripts to PostBacCAS.
 Official transcripts should show all previous undergraduate and graduate work with grades and degrees.
-Transcripts must be from a regionally accredited college or university from within the United States.
+Transcripts must be from a regionally accredited college or regionally accredited university from within the United States.

 Contact information for a minimum of three references.
 Evaluations may come from a professor, academic advisor, employer, supervisor, or mentor.